 Strong Renters’ Market

-The rental market in Oklahoma City and state remains strong as students and job seekers flock to the metro area.
-News 9 in Oklahoma City notes that Oklahoma is a very landlord-friendly state, helping to keep the rental market strong for real estate investors.
+Another reason the rental market in Oklahoma City and state remains strong is students and job seekers flocking to the metro area.
+Oklahoma is a very landlord-friendly state, helping to keep the rental market strong over the long term for real estate investors.

 Key Market Stats:

-- Rents in Oklahoma City have grown by more than 36% in less than 10 years.
+- Rents in Oklahoma City have increased by 2% year-over-year.